ijh165/FruitTetris/README.md

 # Prerequisites
 This game requires Linux OS with OpenGL libraries installed.

-# To run the program
+# To play the game
 1. Go to "source_code" folder (type "cd source_code" in terminal).
 2. Type "make" in the terminal (ignore all warnings).
 3. Type "./FruitTetris" in the terminal.